Tibetan Nomads: Guide to The Unique Nomadic Tribe Living on the Tibetan Plateau

 Horse racing enjoys great popularity among Tibetan nomads.
 Each year, horse racing competitions of all sizes are held in prairies in Tibet, and where there is a festival, there must also be horse racing.
 For Tibetans, horse racing is a chance for young men to display bravery and tenacity.

 Horse racing festival is popular among Tibetan nomads.

 The festival also serves as a trade fair where they sell their own products, such as dried beef, yak butter, and natural lake salt, while buyers stock the necessities that can last for a year.
 As the horse racing ends, they will happily return to the prairies with their yaks loaded with ample supplies.

-The most celebrated horse racing festivals are Yushu Horse Racing Festival of Qinghai province, Litang Horse Racing Festival in Sichuan province, and Nagqu Horse Racing Festival in northern Tibet.
+The most celebrated horse racing festivals are the Yushu Horse Racing Festival of Qinghai Province, the Litang Horse Racing Festival in Sichuan Province, and the Nagqu Horse Racing Festival in northern Tibet.

 Tibetan nomads are a major draw for tourists.
 As summer comes, the vast steppe turns into a massive blanket dotted with numerous flowers.
 Summer is the high season of travel on the prairie and tourists are also drawn to the nomadic tents.

 Some business-minded nomads offer tourists accommodation and local delicacies, while others offer horseback riding on the prairie.
 In this way, people benefit from prairie tourism.
 In summer, the nomadic camps are often packed with strings of tourists who will be invited into a nomadic tent and served sweet tea, yogurt, and dried yak meat.

 Having a rest in a Tibetan nomadic tent.

 A typical nomad tent is often furnished with a stove placed in the center of the tent.
 In the back, there is usually a small altar with Buddhist scripture and a few butter candles.
 There is also a small pile of dried yak dung for fuel piled up in one corner.